byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 You will then see output stating that it programmed the board successfully.

 That's it - it is that simple (way easier than firing up Vivado and you can do it all with the command line).

+# Updating Your Repo With the Original Contents You Started With
+Remember that when you created your own repo you initialized it the contents of the repo with all this documentation in it.
+Then, remember that we had you do the following: `git remote add starterDirectory https://github.com/byuccl/symbiflow-class-testing`?
+That command was to set things up so that you can update your repo in Linux with new contents if these instructions are updated.
+To do an update when instructed to, it is as simple as:`git pull starterDirectory main`.
+When you do this you will get any changes we made to the starting repo documentation in case it gets changed later...